 It is recommended to keep the default value of 246 characters wide.

 Sets the maximum size of images in kilobytes.

 Sets how to display names in terms of the order of the name elements.

 The first line sets how to display dates.

-The checkbox "Use Baptism when no Birth" asks Ancestris to approximate the birth date to the baptism date, when no birth date is available.
+The checkbox "Use Christening is birth is missing" asks Ancestris to approximate the birth date to the baptism date, when no birth date is available.
 Otherwise, birth date is left blank.

 - For example for displaying the root person in the title bar of the dynamic tree.

 - Or for related persons (ex: husband) in the GEDCOM editor.